oracle-cne/ocne/doc/application-management/application-management.md

 The configuration options for an application can be extracted from the catalog and viewed, saved to a file, or edited directly.

-To view the configuration, simply generate a template.
+To view the configuration, generate a template.
 To save the template to a file to use for an installation, redirect the output to a file.

 ```